juansgomez87/tava-data/README.md

 ```

 ### Usage
-The speech and tEGG audio files are in `audio` directory.
+The speech, EGG and tEGG audio files are in `audio` directory.
 The egemaps features are in the `feats` directory.

 1. Extract acoustic features:
 ```